TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 50/Jeremiah 50.10.md

 ---

-And Chaldea shall be a prey: all that prey upon her shall be satisfied, saith Jehovah.
+Chaldea shall be a prey: all who prey on her shall be satisfied, says Yahweh.